codecontemplator/articles/hylomorphisms/readme.md

 hylo f g = f . fmap (hylo f g) . g
 ```

-In a lazy language like Haskell the full structure will never be built which is important since the it might be to large to fit into memory.
+In a lazy language like Haskell the full structure will never be built which is important since it might be to large to fit into memory.

 ## Putting theory into practice